jaded-it/OdinRecipes/README.md

 # Odin Recipes
-This project is my personal rendition of an assignment for The Odin Project.
+This project represents the my submission for the first shared assignment of The Odin Project, specifically the Foundations portion of the course.

-I shall build a basic website that will demonstrate what I've learned up until this point.
-This site will cover some recipes.
-Only simple HTML shall be explored, so please don't expect anything pretty at this juncture.
+Whilst the full course covers full stack development this assignment only covers the very basics of html and css.
+For these reasons it shouldn't be used to gauge the quality of my work.